 In this post, I’ll give you a glimpse into how I plan our time in the summer so my kids know what to do each day so they cover some learning, do some chores, and work on responsibility.
+This helps avoid the “I’m bored” you might start hearing in summer.
 I am also sharing a free printable so you can plan your week digitally and easily too!

 This is an updated version for Summer 2019 because we always seem to need to tweak things, right?